databrickslabs/waterbear/README.md

 Applying a schema is one thing, enforcing its constraints is another.
 Given the schema definition of an entity, we can detect if a field is required or not.
 Given an enumeration object, we ensure its value consistency (e.g. country code).
-In addition to the technical constraints derived from the schema itself, the model also reports business expectations using e.g. minimum, maximum, maxItems, pattern JSON parameters.
+In addition to the technical constraints derived from the schema itself, the model also reports business expectations using e.g. minimum, maximum, maxItems, pattern JSON parameters or PURE business logic in Legend.
-All these technical and business constraints will be programmatically retrieved from our JSON model and interpreted as a series of SQL expressions.
+All these technical and business constraints will be programmatically retrieved from our model and interpreted as a series of SQL expressions as per the following example.

 ```json
 {